Bob Brader • Writer / Performer

 JMTC Theatre • Producer

-is an international collective of actors, writers, directors and designers creating original dramatic work with an emphasis on the collaborative process.
-Founded in London, England in 1994 by Patrick Hillan, JMTC Theatre is based in NYC and has produced over 50 productions in New York City, worked with over 100 incredible theater artists and consumed 1,000’s of post-show pints!
-JMTC has produced over 50 productions in New York City, worked with over 100 incredible theater artists and consumed 1,000’s of post-show pints!
+is an award-winning, international, artist-driven theatre company creating powerful, visceral, passionate theatrical experiences that are provocative and transformative.
+By partnering with national and international non-profit organizations, JMTC Theatre combines art and advocacy to raise funds and awareness.
+Founded in London in 1994 by Patrick Hillan, JMTC Theatre is based in NYC and has produced over 50 productions in New York City and collaborated with over 100 incredible theater artists.
 Past productions include Suzanne Bachner’s award-winning Off Broadway hit, CIRCLE; Thom Fudal’s daring production of Shakespeare’s Othello starring Patrick Hillan and Geoffrey Owens; Bob Brader’s acclaimed solo show, Spitting In The Face Of The Devil and Suzanne Bachner’s celebrated kaleidoscopic memoir play, We Call Her Benny.
 JMTC has presented work at PSNBC@HERE and 20th Century Fox at the Coronet Theater in LA, The Duplex, The National Arts Club, Flicks on 66 Wild West Digital Shootout (Finalist), the first-ever and 2nd annual FRIGID New York Festival, the Midtown International Theatre Festival (Best of the Fest) and the London Fringe Festival, among many others.
 JMTC ran its own unique white box theater space in Chelsea for four years, is a Resident Company Emeritus at Pulse Ensemble Theatre and the Actors Institute and has received four OOBR Awards, 14 Best in Fest Awards and Spirit of the Fringe from the London Fringe.